Management Consultancy

 Example consulting projects:

-• The UK retailer that plans to expand its business to India – what are the cost implications for its UK business?
+• A UK retailer that plans to expand its business to India – what are the cost implications for its UK business?

 • A financial services company that wants to set up a new division.
 How can it do this and how many staff will they need?